vuongducphuong/documentation/content/applications/websites/livechat.rst

 Create a new live chat channel
 ==============================

-To create a new live chat *Channel*, go to :menuselection:`Main Odoo Dashboard --> Live Chat app --> New`.
+To create a new live chat *Channel*, go to :menuselection:`Main Leansoft Dashboard --> Live Chat app --> New`.
 This will open a blank channel detail form.
 Enter the name of the new channel in the :guilabel:`Channel Name` field.

 .. image:: livechat/open-channel.png
    :align: center
-   :alt: View of a live chat channel form for Odoo Live Chat.
+   :alt: View of a live chat channel form for Leansoft Live Chat.

 To configure the remaining tabs on the channel detail form (:guilabel:`Operators`, :guilabel:`Options`, :guilabel:`Channel Rules`, and :guilabel:`Widgets`), follow the steps below.